luqman/SublimeText2RailsRelatedFiles/README.markdown

 I've made a few assumptions here; e.g. lets take a Blog app with the "Post" model/view/controller.

-Imagine you "right clicked" on the following file/s (Screenshot 2) or by using the "CMD+Shift+O" (Screenshot 1) shortcut it will search for possible related files.:
+Imagine you "right clicked" on the following file/s (Screenshot 2) or by using the "CMD+Shift+O" (Screenshot 1) shortcut it will search for files:

+ `posts_controller.rb` under `app/controllers`

-  "posts_controller.rb" (If this was under a namespace e.g. app/controllers/admin/posts_controller then it will look under views/admin/posts/** and vice versa)
+If this was under a namespace e.g. `app/controllers/admin/posts_controller.rb` then it will look under `views/admin/posts/**` and vice versa.

     views/posts/** - All files under this folder models/post**  - Models starting with "post"

-  "show.html.erb" under app/views/posts
+ `show.html.erb` under `app/views/posts`

     models/post**             - Models starting with "post"
     views/posts/**            - All files in this folder